maxses/libHALWrapper/README.md

 Github repositories.
 Per default, the repositories will be stored in "$HOME/.cache/HALWrapper".
 To use an different directory, the environment variable HAL_ARCHIVE_PATH can be set.
+The correct compiler flags for the used Microcontroller have to be configured.
+This can be done for example by setting CMake variables ( CMAKE_C_FLAGS, CMAKE_CXX_FLAGS, ...) or by providing a corresponding toolchain file.

+**Warning:**
+The repository does not set the necessarry compiler flags for the specific MCU.
+They have to be set manually or in the husk cmake file.

 **Example:**
 ```shell